anphase/pmn.nz/_books/reductionism-in-art-and-brain-science.md

 ---
 layout: book
-title: "Reductionism in Art and Brain Science: Bridging the 2 Cultures"
+title: "Reductionism in Art and Brain Science: Bridging the Two Cultures"
 ---